The 35 Things You Don’t Know You’re Doing That Make Your House a Target for Burglars

 Leaving Trash Visible in Garbage Cans

 Setting out the box from your new 60-inch HDTV or high-end gaming console on the curb is basically advertising the fact that those items are in your home.
-As electronics are the second thing burglars go for (cash is number one), this makes your home an attractive target, according to the study.
+As electronics are the second thing burglars go for (cash is number one), this makes your home an attractive target, according to an article by A Secure Life.
 So buy a cheap box cutter and invest the 30 seconds it takes to break down large boxes and bundle them together so their labels can’t be seen.
 Plus, your garbage man will thank you!
 Find out what else your garbage collector wants you to know.